 Key Takeaways:

-- The aircraft was flying at 0.9 Mach when it crashed in rugged terrain.
+- The jet was flying at 0.9 Mach when it crashed, an event witnessed by a chase aircraft.

 See a mistake?
 Contact us.